binarytrails/ring-for-the-web/Server/Cpp/Bootstrap/README.md

  - Sending a dummy response when there's a socket
  - HTTP request to json parser
  - Listing the HTTP status code
+ - Routing for the queries
+ - Build a correct response to the request
+ - Handling GET request

 ## Working on it
- - Routing for the queries
+ - Handling POST request

 ## Todo List
- - Responding correctly to the queries
- - Integrate the daemon headers into the server
+ - Integrate the daemon the server